 - Samoan prayers: Medical treatment consisting of prayers and massages with plant leaves was not deductible.

 - Tattoos: Even though they were done by professional artists, tattoos were not allowed as a medical deduction.

 On the other hand, failing to deduct a qualifying expense, no matter how unusual, could mean paying more taxes than necessary.
 Sometimes strange tax deductions are allowed, like these real cases:

 - Boarding school: Travel, room and board were allowed as medical expenses for sending a young child with respiratory problems to a boarding school in Arizona.

-- Cat food: The cost of cat food used to attract wild cats to deter snakes from a scrapyard was allowed as a business expense.
+- Cat food: The cost of cat food used to attract wild cats in order to deter snakes from a scrapyard was allowed as a business expense.

 - Clarinet lessons: Taxpayers were allowed to deduct the cost of a clarinet and clarinet lessons to help a child’s overbite.

 - Organic foods: The difference between the cost of chemically uncontaminated food and regular chemically treated food was allowed as a medical deduction.

 - Posing oil: A professional bodybuilder was allowed a business deduction for “ProTan Muscle Juice Professional Posing Oil.”